30 DIY Home Projects Absolutely Anyone Can Do

 Mirror, mirror, on the wall, who’s the most creative one of all?
 You can have a luxe mirror for less by making your own frame.
 Measure the piece of unframed mirror, and purchase an appropriate amount of framing material in a width and style of your choosing.
 Remember to factor in the mitered corners when determining the lengths you’ll need for each side of the mirror.
 You’ll need to cut a dado in each piece—a slot for the mirror to slide into.
 This is most easily done using a table saw, but a router will suffice.

 Next, you’ll need to use a miter box to make 45-degree cuts for the corners of the frame.
 After sanding the wood, insert the mirror and use silicone glue to set the joints.
 Apply compression with a band clamp while the glue dries.
 Using a nail gun to insert a nail into each corner is optional.
 Apply caulk to conceal the joints and wood putty to hide the nails.
 Affix hanging hardware.
-Paint or stain it and hang.
+Paint or stain the mirror, and hang.

 13. Seal Drafty Windows and Doors

-After you have removed the old caulk and cleaned the area with vinegar or liquid caulk remover, let it dry.
+After you have removed the old caulk and cleaned the area with vinegar, bleach, or liquid caulk remover, let it dry.
 You may want to tape off the area to avoid getting unwanted caulk on the walls.
 Once you’re ready, use scissors or a utility knife to cut the tip of the caulk tube at a 45-degree angle.
 Use the trigger on the caulk gun to apply a thin line of caulk.
 Run your gloved finger over the line to smooth it.
 Let dry for 24 hours.

 14. Paint Kitchen Cabinets